misak113/yuv2rgb/README.md

 # yuv2rgb
-C library for fast image conversion between yuv420p and rgb24.
+Go and C library for fast image conversion between yuv420p and rgb24.

 This is a simple library for optimized image conversion between YUV420p and rgb24.
 It was done mainly as an exercise to learn to use sse instrinsics, so there may still be room for optimization.